-> Some things I should’ve thrown out years ago, but instead carried with me from apartment to apartment, always thinking “but what if…!?”.
+Some things I should’ve thrown out years ago, but instead carried with me from apartment to apartment, always thinking “but what if…!?”.
 But what if what?
 There was no reason at all to still have that jacket I wore exactly zero times.
-Or those flower pots that’ve been empty for 5 years.
+Or those flower pots that have been empty for 5 years.
 Or the broken office chair?

-> Those were the easy ones, thrown out without a moment of hesitation.
+Those were the easy ones, thrown out without a moment of hesitation.

-> Other things were much harder.
+Other things were much harder to deal with.

-> What about the conical hat I brought with me from Vietnam.
+What about the conical hat I brought with me from Vietnam.
 Or the scarf I got in Denmark at the day of the ESC finale.
-Or the poster I bought in NYC that’s been on my wall for 8 years.
+Or the poster I bought in NYC that’s been on my wall for the past 8 years.
 Or the sand from the Sahara Desert I collected at a beach on Tenerife.

-> Fun fact: not the only type of sand I own.
+Fun fact: not the only type of sand I own.

 Over the years, we all collect so. much. stuff.
 It’s human nature to hold onto things that make us happy, that bring forth good memories.
 Because that is what they are—they’re portals to the past, our best memories and special moments in life.

 But do I really need the hat to remember walking through airports and train stations with my backpack and conical hat on top of my head?
 Or the sand to remember the 6-hour bus ride across the island just to sit on a windy beach under a sky heavy with rain clouds?

 No. I don’t need to sift through drawers and boxes to remember those moments.

 So off they go—to friends, onto Ebay, into trash bags.